assertible/lambda-cloudwatch-slack/README.md

 ## Configuration

+### 1. Setup AWS environment

+Fill in the variables at the top of the `Makefile`

+### 2. Setup Lambda script

+At the top of the `index.js` file, there are two sections:

+#### a. mandatory configuration

+Two mandatory configuration

+#### b. optional configuration

+The variables in the "optional" configuration customize the look and text in the Slack notification

+### 3. Setup Slack hook

 Follow these steps to configure the webhook in Slack:

   1. Navigate to https://<your-team-domain>.slack.com/services/new

   2. Search for and select "Incoming WebHooks".

   3. Choose the default channel where messages will be sent and click "Add Incoming WebHooks Integration".

   4. Copy the webhook URL from the setup instructions and use it in the next section.

-### Unencrypted hook URL
+#### Unencrypted hook URL

-Un-encrypted Slack webhook URL's are not currently supported (coming-soon).
+If you don't want or need to encrypt your hook URL, you can use the `unencryptedHookUrl`.
+If this variable is specified, the kmsEncyptedHookUrl is ignored.

-### Encrypted hook URL
+#### Encrypted hook URL

 Follow these steps to encrypt your Slack hook URL for use in this function: